Jockey: Australia

-During the 1850s women-only horse-racing events were held in Victoria, Australia, women were not permitted to ride as professional jockeys or on professional tracks with men.
+During the 1850s, women-only horse-racing events were held in Victoria, Australia; women were not permitted to ride as professional jockeys or on professional tracks with men.

 Although women jockeys were barred from riding at registered race meetings, in the mid-1900s Wilhemena Smith rode as Bill Smith at north Queensland racecourses.
 She was nicknamed Bill Girlie Smith because she arrived on course with her riding gear on under her clothes and did not shower on course.
 It was only at the time of her death in 1975 that the racing world was officially told that Bill was really Wilhemena.
 Subsequent inquiries proved that William Smith was actually a woman who had been born Wilhemena Smith in a Sydney hospital in 1886.
 In an era when women were clearly denied equality, she had become known as a successful jockey in Queensland country districts as 'Bill Smith'.
 Elizabeth Williams Berry rode in Melbourne and internationally, disguised as a boy and using the name, Jack Williams.

-During the late 1960s restrictions against female trainers were lifted in Australia, but female jockeys were still confined to "ladies only" events, which were held on non-professional tracks.
+During the late 1960s, restrictions against female trainers were lifted in Australia, but female jockeys were still confined to "ladies only" events, which were held on non-professional tracks.
 The Victoria Racing Club in 1974 permitted women jockeys to be registered for professional "ladies only" events.
-In 1978 racing rules in New Zealand were amended to permit women jockeys.
+In 1978, racing rules in New Zealand were amended to permit women jockeys.

 In the late 1970s, pioneers such as Pam O'Neill in Australia and Linda Jones from New Zealand forced jockey club officials to grant women the right to compete on an equal footing in registered races against men.
 They were unquestionably the first women jockeys to be licensed to ride in the metropolitan areas of Australia.
 Previously women had been riding against men in Australia at the unregistered "all-height" meetings.
-Pam created a world record for any jockey, male or female, when she rode a treble at Southport on her first day's riding.
+O'Neill created a world record for any jockey, male or female, when she rode a treble at Southport on her first day's riding.

 Australia's top woman jockey, Bev Buckingham, became the first woman in the Southern Hemisphere to win 1,000 races.
 In 1998, in a fall at the Elwick Racecourse (Hobart), she broke her neck.
 She used a wheelchair for some time afterward, but regained her strength and mobility and was able to walk again without assistance.

-In 2004-05 Clare Lindop won the Adelaide jockeys' premiership and became the first woman to win a metropolitan jockeys' premiership in mainland Australia.
+In 2004–05, Clare Lindop won the Adelaide jockeys' premiership and became the first woman to win a metropolitan jockeys' premiership in mainland Australia.
 In 2005, Andrea Leek became the first woman to ride the winner of the Grand National Hurdle (4,300 m) at Flemington when she won aboard Team Heritage.

-Women today account for 17% of jockeys in Victoria.
+In 2009 it was reported women account for 17% of jockeys in Victoria.
 But, they receive only 10% of the rides, and are often overlooked in favour of male jockeys, especially in the cities.
 In some regions of Australia about half of the apprentice jockey intakes are women.